kokkos/kokkos/doc/design_notes_space_instances.md

   *  The control thread is a member of the instance

-  *  The pool of threads associated with an instances is not mutatable during that instance existance
+  *  The pool of threads associated with an instances is not mutatable during that instance existence

   *  The pool of threads associated with an instance may be masked